About the lab

 Mitochondria form a dynamic network in almost every eukaryotic cell, rapidly responding to a variety of cellular demands.
 Although mitochondria are predominantly known to perform the final steps of aerobic energy metabolism, they are essential for other processes as diverse as steroid and lipid metabolism, iron-sulphur cluster formation, calcium buffering, reactive oxygen species (ROS) formation or apoptosis.
 Mitochondria are therefore seen as forming a central hub for cellular metabolism and understanding their role within the remaining metabolic network is essential for a variety of complex human diseases.
 For instance, mitochondrial dysfunction can be observed in several neurodegenerations, heart disease, diabetes mellitus and has been suggested to be a major contributor to the natural ageing process.

 Our research tries to identify the molecular consequences of metabolic derangements, by understanding how mitochondria function within the metabolic system.
+One of our interests is understanding the role of the mitochondrial methylation potential on mitochondrial function and how it affects the cellular one carbon metabolism and cell function.
 We also have a special focus on understanding the turnover of mitochondrial transcripts, and how changes in mitochondrial gene expression is regulated on a post-transcriptional level.

 Mitochondrial dysfunction can result in a range of rare inborn errors of metabolism (IEM), but has also been associated with a range of common diseases including cancer, heart failure, neurodegeneration, diabetes mellitus and natural ageing.
 The complexity and lack of understanding leaves many patients with IEMs undiagnosed.
 We work in close collaboration with the centre for inherited metabolic diseases at the Karolinska University Hospital to functionally validate novel gene variants identified in patients with IEM.